 Juhu Beach Club’s Preeti Mistry is opening a second East Bay restaurant, Navi Kitchen, Blue Bottle is finally about to open in Berkeley, Bowl’d is opening a fried chicken joint, and much more.

-WHERE THE MOUNTAIN MEETS THE MOON UC Berkeley grad Min Kanhg is a triple-threat: composer, lyricist, and playwright.
-And he donned all of those hats to create Where the Mountain Meets the Moon, a musical Bay Area Children’s Theater adaptation of the beloved book of the same name.
-The story follows an adventurous young girl in an ancient mythical […]
+A musical adaptation of the beloved children’s book Where the Mountain Meets the Moon opens this weekend in Berkeley.
+Photo: Bay Area Children’s Theater WHERE THE MOUNTAIN MEETS THE MOON UC Berkeley grad Min Kanhg is a triple-threat: composer, lyricist, and playwright.
+And he donned all of those hats to create Where the Mountain Meets the Moon, […]

-Hung Liu, one of the most prominent Chinese painters working in the United States today, lives locally and teaches at Mills College.
-The Oakland Museum of California is currently exhibiting Summoning Ghosts, the first comprehensive survey of her work (it runs through June 30), and a new show of her work, Questions from the Sky, opens today at […]
+Luzao (Stove), 2008 by Hung Liu Hung Liu, one of the most prominent Chinese painters working in the United States today, lives locally and teaches at Mills College.
+The Oakland Museum of California is currently exhibiting Summoning Ghosts, the first comprehensive survey of her work (it runs through June 30), and a new show of her work, Questions […]